Halfback (American football)

+The term "halfback" has seen a decline since the 2010s, with the advent of pass-oriented advanced and shotgun formations.
+Except for a small number of blocking specialists, it is usual to refer to this position as simply the running back.

 History

 Overview

 Before the emergence of the T formation in the 1940s, all members of the offensive backfield were legitimate threats to run or pass the ball.
 Most teams used four offensive backs on every play: a quarterback, two halfbacks, and a fullback.
 The quarterback began each play a quarter of the way back, the halfbacks began each play side by side and halfway back, and the fullback began each play the farthest back.

 Historically, from the 1870s through the 1950s, the halfback position was both an offensive and defensive position.
-Now that most offensive formations have only one or two running backs, the original designations do not mean as much, as the fullback is now usually a lead blocker (technically a halfback), while the halfback or tailback (called such because he stands at the "tail" of the I) lines up behind the fullback.
-There has also been a shift in most offense's dependence on halfbacks, as the quarterback is now generally considered the most essential part of a team.
+Now that most offensive formations have only one or two running backs, the original designations do not mean as much, as the fullback is now usually a lead blocker (technically a halfback), while the halfback or tailback (called such because they stand at the "tail" of the I) lines up behind the fullback.
+There has also been a shift in most offenses' dependence on halfbacks, as the quarterback is now generally considered the most essential part of a team.
 However, the average output of the halfback has not changed.

 In the related sport of Canadian football, halfback is usually a defensive, rather than offensive, position since the 1980s.
 It is also used to refer to an offensive position similar to a slotback that could line up off the tight end or behind the quarterback.
 Older systems require the halfback be proficient at throwing the ball downfield as well.